+AACSB: Reflective Thinking AICPA: Critical Thinking AICPA: Risk analysis Blooms: Analyze

+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

+84. A taxpayer can avoid a substantial understatement of tax penalty:

+A. if the position is frivolous and disclosed on the tax return.

+·

+B. if the position has a realistic possibility of being sustained by the IRS or courts.

+C. if the position is not frivolous and disclosed on the tax return.

+$\underline{\mathbf{D}}{\mathbf{c}}$ if the position has a reasonable basis and is disclosed on the tax return.

+E. None of these.

 AACSB: Reflective Thinking

-AICPA BB: Critical Thinking
+AICPA: Critical Thinking AICPA: Risk analysis

-AICPA FN: Risk Analysis

 Blooms: Analyze

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

 Level of Difficulty: 3 Haro

-- 84. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+85. Which types of penalties are only imposed after normal due process including a trial?

+A. criminal penalties.

+B. civil penalties.

+C. criminal and civil penalties.

+D. tax return.

+E. None of these.

 AACSB: Reflective Thinking

-AICPA BB: Critical Thinking
+AICPA: Critical Thinking

-AICPA FN: Risk Analysis
+AICPA: Risk analysis

 Blooms: Analyze

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

 Level of Difficulty: 3 Haro

-- 85. Which types of penalties are only imposed after normal due process including a trial?

-- A. criminal penalties.

-- B. civil penalties.

-- C. criminal and civil penalties.

-- D. tax return.

-- E. None of these.

-AACSB: Reflective Thinking

-AICPA BB: Critical Thinking

-AICPA FN: Risk Analysis

-Blooms: Analyze

-Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Hara